xetorthio/gedis/README.md

 # Gedis

-Gedis is a Groovy Redis client.
+Gedis is a Groovy [Redis](http://github.com/antirez/redis "Redis") client.

-It uses http://github.com/xetorthio/jedis internally so it is fully compatible with Redis 2.0.0.
+It uses [Jedis](http://github.com/xetorthio/jedis "Jedis") internally so it is fully compatible with Redis 2.0.0.

 ## Community